NYCPS ASD Nest Program

 Autism Spectrum Disorders Programs

-The Autism Spectrum Disorders (ASD) Nest and ASD Horizon programs are specialized programs that serve some students with autism.
+The Autism Nest Program and Autism Horizon programs are specialized programs that serve some autistic learners.
 They are available in some District 1-32 schools.
-The program is a partnership between the NYCPS and New York University’s (NYU) ASD Nest Support Project.
+The program is a partnership between the NYCPS and New York University’s (NYU) Nest Support Project.

 Each program works to strengthen academic and social skills, but they have different eligibility criteria and serve students in different types of classes.